-The Cordless Express from Waterpik has a retail price of CDN $53.13.
+The Cordless Express from Waterpik has a retail price of $134.95.

-I can tell you that this is a very competitive price.
+I can tell you that this is a competitive price.

-And whilst many products of this type do get discounted, don’t go expecting discounts here.
+And whilst many products of this type do get discounted, don’t go expecting too much discount here.

-At the time of review, prices are the same as or higher than the retail price.
+At the time of review, prices are for the most part the same as the retail price.
 Although I have seen odd deals pop up from time to time.

 Here at Electric Teeth we like to price a product over a 3 year period to give a bit of a benchmark to the ownership costs.

-On top of the initial purchase price of CDN $53.13 you need to factor in replacement nozzles (jet tips).
+On top of the initial purchase price of $135 you need to factor in replacement nozzles (jet tips).

-Using the classic jet tips for this example, a pack of 2 retails at CDN$12.
-That makes each jet tip CDN$6.
+Using the classic jet tips for this example, a pack of 2 retails at $18.
+That makes each jet tip $9.